 Who it’s for: Budget-conscious shooters needing basic recoil mitigation.

-However, while its tight fit is praised for providing excellent stability, it presents a potential drawback: some people have found the material’s limited stretch to be a challenge during installation, which may even lead to minor tearing.
-While its double-stitched synthetic fabric construction is considered perfectly adequate for range use, its long-term durability for the rigors of harsh hunting conditions has been questioned.
-Nevertheless, for those primarily engaged in range shooting or seeking an immediate and effective comfort upgrade, the KEEPER MG pad delivers on its promise of improved stability and more enjoyable shooting.
+But its long-term durability for the rigors of harsh hunting conditions has been questioned.
+Even so, for shooters who are primarily engaged in range shooting or seeking an instant and effective comfort upgrade, the KEEPER MG pad delivers improved stability and more enjoyable shooting.

 Key Feature: High-density gel inserts reduce up to 70 % of felt recoil.